MaiAbuthraa/ruby-challenges/README.md

 ## Code Challenge
 To get a better idea of your current development skills, we'd like for you to complete a code challenge:

-1. Write your code in Ruby language
+1. Write your code in your favorite language
 2. Do not require any for-pay software.
 3. Send the Github link or the code to my email:
  - Email [mai.abuthraa@gmail.com](mailto:mai.abuthraa@gmail.com),